kaminiwalunj/mslearn-fabric/Instructions/Labs/04-ingest-pipeline-new.md

    ![](./Images/saletable.png)

-## Task 3 : Modify the pipeline
+## Task 3: Modify the pipeline

 Now that you've implemented a notebook to transform data and load it into a table, you can incorporate the notebook into a pipeline to create a reusable ETL process.

-1. In the hub menu bar on the left select the **Ingest Sales Data** pipeline you created previously.
+1. In the hub menu bar on the left, select the **Ingest Sales Data** pipeline you created previously.

 2. On the **Activities** tab, in the **More activities** list, select **Delete data**.
 Then position the new **Delete data**  activity to the left of the **Copy data** activity and connect its **On completion** output to the **Copy data** activity, as shown below: